dangazineu/agentza/experimental/reference/SPEC.md

 ### Payees

 Payee applications provide services that require payment.
-Each incoming API call with a fee includes a set of standardized headers and operations to secure funds:
+Each incoming API call that carries a fee must include a set of standardized headers and implement operations to secure funds.

 **Mandatory HTTP Headers for Paid APIs:**

-- **X-Proof-of-Funds:** A header carrying a base64 encoded representation of the genesis block from the caller’s escrow account microledger.
+- **`X-Proof-of-Funds`:** A base64 encoded representation of the Genesis Block from the caller’s escrow account microledger.
+This Block should include a Seal Attachment element with the original escrow account information, so it can be parsed and validated by the callee.

+TODO: demonstrate the decoded header

-- **X-Allowance:** A numeric header representing the maximum amount the callee is allowed to charge.
+- **`X-Allowance`:** A base64 encoded Block representing the maximum amount the callee is allowed to charge for this request.
+This Block must include a Seal Attachment element with an unencoded `allowance` JSON object.
+This Block must be signed by the caller.

-- **X-Seal:** A one-way hash of the request body; this value is used to prepare the subsequent microledger block.
-- **X-Signature:** The cryptographic signature produced by the caller over the new block to be added.
+TODO: demonstrate the decoded header

 **Behavior for Paid API Calls:**

 - Include proof-of-funds (the escrow account’s genesis block).
+- Validate that the Block conforms to the microledger specification (validate fingerprints and signatures)
-- Validate that the escrow account remains active (i.e., the `activeDurationInSeconds` window has not elapsed).
+- Validate that the escrow account remains active (i.e., the `activeDurationInSeconds` window has not expired).
-- Confirm that the block fingerprint matches the block content and that the signature is correct using the Bank’s public key (retrieved from the Identity Registry).
-- Verify the caller’s signature.
 - Either create or locate a local in-memory microledger representing the transaction history between the caller and callee within the current microledger represented by the proof-of-funds.
 - Ensure that the `X-Allowance` header value does not exceed the current ledger balance.
-- On successful processing, the response should include a new block containing the actual fee charged.
-This block must be signed by the callee.
+- Ensure that the `X-Allowance` header is the next logical block in the local representation of the microledger (block numbers matches last block + 1)
+- Upon successful processing, the response should include a header named `X-Fee`.
+This header is a Block including a Seal Attachment with a `fee` object representing how much was spent.
+It should also include a Seal with the hash of the actual response.
+- If the request suceeds, the callee appends the `X-Allowance` block to the end of the local microledger, followed by the `X-Fee` block.
+The caller does the same.
+- Subsequent requests between the same caller and callee will only include the original genesis block (`X-Proof-of-Funds`) and the latest `X-Allowance` (in the request) and `X-Fee` (in the response).
+It is up to the caller anc callee to maintain their own representation of the microledger and ensure it remains valid.

 ---